decentral1se/tasty-discover/README.md

 ### Contributing
 Pull requests are very welcome!
 Please submit an issue so we can discuss what you would like to do.
-I test any changes within the `integration-test` file directory, which has its own `.cabal` and `stack.yaml` file.
-Please add some sort of test there if you want to add functionality.
+I test any changes within the `tasty-discover-example` directory, which has its own `.cabal` and `stack.yaml` file.
+Please add some tests there if you want to add functionality.
 Also, see below for some things that could be worked on immediately.

 ### TODO